Sinte Gleska University

 Sinte Gleska University (SGU) is a public tribal land-grant university in Mission, South Dakota, on the Rosebud Indian Reservation.
-This is a Brulé Lakota Indian Reservation home to the Sicangu (Burnt Thigh).
+It is a Brulé Lakota Indian Reservation home to the Sicangu (Burnt Thigh).
 SGU has an enrollment of 828 full and part-time students.
 It is regionally accredited by the Higher Learning Commission.

 History

 SGU was founded in 1971.
 SGU was named for the Brulé Lakota chief Sinte Gleska.
 The founding Board President was Lakota elder Stanley Red Bird Sr., and Joseph M. Marshall III, the first published writer in Lakota, was a founder as well.
 In 1994, the college was designated a land-grant college alongside 31 other tribal colleges.

 Partnerships

 The college is a member of the American Indian Higher Education Consortium, a community of tribally and federally chartered institutions working to strengthen tribal nations.
 Tribal colleges generally serve geographically isolated populations who have no other means accessing higher education; they also are a means for the tribes to teach subjects from the perspectives of their cultures, as well as specific classes in their cultures.